How to Care for uPVC Windows

 As for the glass parts, that part is pretty self-explanatory.
 Just use a regular glass cleaning spray and a soft cloth to make them look brand new.
 To prevent a cloudy or streaky finish, make sure you clean the glass with a damp cloth before applying the solution.

-What else to check on?
+What else do you need to check for?

 Check if the handles are easy to open and close.
 If not, use a bit of the same lubricant/oil you used on the hinges to keep them in shape.
 Lastly, make sure to check for leaks – yes, it’s very uncommon for uPVC windows to leak, but sometimes the outside silicone seal wears out and might let water it during heavy rainfall.
 Another common cause for leaks is blocked drainage holes, which can cause the water trapped in the bottom of the frames to leak inside.
 Both of these can be solved with a bit of cleaning or a fresh seal you can easily put in yourself.